 Monday, August 10, 2020

-In the Medical Center’s Adult Emergency Department, care for a growing number of COVID patients has a domino effect.
-Between those patients, the traumatically injured and desperately ill, and many COVID and non-COVID patients who need hospitalization but must wait for an open room, the ED’s 52 beds can’t keep up.
+In the Medical Center’s Adult Emergency Department, care for a growing number of patients with COVID has a domino effect.
+Between those patients, the traumatically injured and desperately ill, and many patients, with and without COVID, who need hospitalization but must wait for an open room, the ED’s 52 beds can’t keep up.
 That calls for a flexible, creative, mission-oriented front line.
 Read More

 Friday, August 7, 2020

 Dr. Lisa Didion, associate chief medical officer for Children’s of Mississippi and a pediatric hospitalist, shares what the state’s only children’s hospital and its clinics are doing to keep patients and families safe during the COVID-19 pandemic.
 Read More